swayamprabhamaurya/node-farm/README.md

 ## Project Overview

 This repository contains a Node.js project aimed at learning and experimenting with various aspects of Node.js.
-It includes sample code and exercises that demonstrate fundamental concepts and practical applications.
+It includes sample code that demonstrate fundamental concepts and practical applications.

 ## Installation